paweljarosz/defarc/README.md

 	defarc.select_variable("proper-name") -- will select and save inside DefArc module a variable data for given name
 ```

-## Global Variable Content
+## Global Variable Content:

-### .get_variable_name([variable])
+### get_variable_name([variable])
 Returns a variable name of selected variable data.
-This function returns a proper variable name if proper variable_id or variable_name is provided, otherwise it returns a variable name of saved/selected variable_table.
+This function returns a proper variable name if proper variable_id or variable_name is provided, otherwise it returns a variable name of selected variable_table.

 * **PARAMETER:** `variable` (string, optional) - an id or name of a variable from Arcweave JSON or Lua table with variable data (variable_table)
 * **RETURNS:** `variable_name` (string) - a string with variable name